 - Stir together until all of the flour is absorbed.

-- Portion about 2 tablespoons into each of 6 greased muffin cups.
+- Portion into muffin cups.

 - Bake until set and lightly golden brown.
 Serve warm!